V-Sekai/manuals/decisions/20230806-v-sekai-ipad-projection-compatibility.md

 ## The Road Not Taken

-Navmesh and 3D Navigation Points were considered but not chosen due to their inability to address the core issue of ensuring compatibility with iPads and large projector screens.
+Navmesh and 3D Navigation Points were evaluated but ultimately not selected due to their inability to address the fundamental issue of ensuring compatibility with iPads and large projector screens.

+To be able to click on a surface and navigate freely around that surface (where permitted), a navmesh is required to define that surface.
+Waypoints, while useful, have limitations - they are not well-suited for defining traversable spaces that aren't already defined, such as grids.

+One of the performance challenges currently faced by Godot is that any modification triggers a rebuild of the entire navigation map.
+Consequently, if the navigation map is large and complex, taking a significant amount of time to rebuild, it can lead to performance issues.

 ## The Infrequent Use Case